sidooms/MovieTweetings/recsyschallenge2014/README.md

     year = {2013}
     }

 In its original form MovieTweetings contained only user ids, item ids, ratings and timestamps similar to the well-known MovieLens dataset.
-For this challenge however, all of the metadata of the tweets (as provided by the [Twitter API](https://dev.twitter.com/docs/api/1.1/get/statuses/show/%3Aid)) was provided, allowing us to focus on the *engagement* of the ratings in the form of *retweet* and *favorites* counts.
+For the challenge however, all of the metadata of the tweets (as provided by the [Twitter API](https://dev.twitter.com/docs/api/1.1/get/statuses/show/%3Aid)) was provided, allowing us to focus on the *engagement* of the ratings in the form of *retweet* and *favorites* counts.
 The goal of the challenge was to rank the tweets (for each user) by engagement which was defined as being the sum of the number of retweets and favorites obtained by a tweet.

 #Statistics